Updated: June 30, 2026 (I’ve added a few items to the packing list)

 A blanket or two

-A trash bag and recycling bag (the parks here have recycling and garbage options)
+A trash bag and/or recycling bag (the parks here have recycling and garbage options)

 Metal forks and spoons for each person